This step by step guide shows you how to bottle feed puppies properly

-Orphaned or rejected puppies (or a 'runt' who can't nurse) need you to give them the nutrition that will keep them alive.
-Bottle feeding these puppies can do just that.
+Orphaned, abandoned or rejected puppies (or a small/weak puppy who can't nurse) need you to give them the nutrition that will keep them alive.
+Bottle feeding is usually the answer.

 If you're faced with a tiny puppy (or a whole litter of them) who aren't able to nurse from their momma, it can be a very scary situation.

 You might be wondering how on earth you're going to keep them alive let alone thriving!

 But don't panic, many (MANY) other dog owners just like you have learned to bottle feed puppies and hand-raise them successfully.

 You can too, the advice and information on this page will help you get together everything you need, and show you how to make sure the pup/s get the nutrition they need.

 I'd also strongly recommend that you get your own veterinarian involved too.
 He/she will be able to give you the benefit of their advice and professional experience which is priceless.

 When you're bottle feeding puppies, it's important to use a puppy milk substitute that meets their special dietary needs.